-Following on the success of TOMBOLO 16 LOTL returned to Brow Head for the second Installment of TOMBOLO.
+Following on the success of TOMBOLO 2016 LOTL returned to Brow Head for the second iteration of TOMBOLO.

 For the month of September eight artists - Emily Robyn Archer, Kari Cahill, Sophie Gough, Hazel Mc Cague, Rosie O'Reilly, Felix Power, Theo Shields and Anna Wylie engaged with the landscape at Brow Head, Mizen Peninsula, West Cork.
 During the time spent on the tombolo headland they developed and produced site responsive sculptural installations.

 For the culmination of the project the public were invited to journey to the tip of the Mizen Peninsula to experience the site and the works that responded to it.
 The exhibition was open to the public over the weekends of the 22nd of September and 29th of September 2017.

 The project was part funding by The Arts Council of Ireland and by Cork County Council and through FundIT's crowdfunding platform.
 Special thanks to everyone who contributed to the project.

 Take a look through every part of Tombolo 2017.
 From production to finished works, to the exhibition weekend.

 A collaborative piece mimicking Marconi’s experimental arial-kite as he embarked on achieving the first transatlantic radio telecommuniactions.
 Created by Emily Robyn Archer and Theo Shields using reclaimed optimist sails and willow.